Net-X-Research-Group/fed_5g/README.md

-Here is the documentation for your project in the `README.md` file:

 # Federated Learning Dataset Partitioner

 This project provides tools for partitioning datasets for federated learning experiments.
 It supports various partitioning strategies and datasets.